laravel/jetstream-js/README.md

 ## Introduction

 The Laravel Jetstream JavaScript library provides convenient form / validation helpers for the Jetstream Inertia stack.

-For more information on utilizing these features, please consult the official [Jetstream documentation](https://jetstream.laravel.com).
+## Official Documentation

+Documentation for Jetstream JavaScript can be found on the [Jetstream website](https://jetstream.laravel.com).

+## Contributing

+Thank you for considering contributing to Jetstream!
+You can read the contribution guide [here](.github/CONTRIBUTING.md).

 ## Code of Conduct